 How to explain this to your team

-Don't start with numbers, but with recognition.
+Don't start with numbers - start with recognition.
 Tell your team you're proud of their work and the quality of the dishes.
 Then explain that you can work smarter together.

 - Step 1: Show the numbers for your 3 most popular dishes